 Watch for signs of infection: Call the clinic if you have any of these symptoms:

 Sometimes the examination shows that no treatment is needed, only further follow-up.
 Sometimes the biopsy itself removes the abnormal cells.
 If abnormal cells extend beyond the margins of the biopsy or if there are other abnormal areas, then a LEEP procedure or other removal procedure of those abnormal areas may be necessary.
 If these treatments are necessary, you will need to return to the clinic for those treatments.
-Please see LEEP patient information sheet.
+Visit the LEEP webpage for more information.